casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 ## Deploy the Counter {#deploy-the-counter}

-Let us try installing the _counter-define_ contract to the chain.
+Let us try installing the _contract-v1_ contract to the chain.
 First, we need to compile it.

 The makefile included in the repository makes compilation trivial.
 With these two commands, we can build (in release mode) and test the contract before installing it. _make prepare_ sets the Wasm target and _make test_ builds the contracts and verifies them.